 Teachers with master’s degrees enjoy a competitive edge: greater demand, higher salaries, and more paths to advancement.
-Get there sooner with our innovative five-year programs: You earn bachelor’s and master’s degrees, with the potential to save time and tuition as compared with a conventional sequence.
-Spreading coursework over five years also provides flexibility, opening more opportunity to study abroad, student-teach internationally, or take a leadership role on campus.
+Get there sooner with our innovative five-year programs: You earn bachelor’s and master’s degrees, potentially saving time and tuition compared to a conventional sequence.
+Spreading coursework over five years also provides flexibility, opening more opportunities to study abroad, student-teach internationally, or take a leadership role on campus.

-Our highly integrated five-year programs are designed for all students, including those who have completed high school and are first-time, first-year students as well as transfer students from community colleges or other four-year institutions.
+Our highly integrated five-year programs are designed for all students, including those who have completed high school and are first-time, first-year students, and transfer students from community colleges or other four-year institutions.

-Teacher of the Deaf & Hard of Hearing
+Teacher of the Deaf and Hard of Hearing

 Launch your career as a highly qualified teacher, certified to work with children who are deaf or hard of hearing.
 Successful candidates in this five-year program graduate with both bachelor’s and master’s degrees as well as eligibility for several state teaching certifications.